 You can check the power with an electric multimeter, or by asking the campground manager to check the power station.

 Step 2: Find and Test the Capacitors

-- The AC fan is not working.
+- The AC fan is not working

-- The RV air conditioner compressor not coming on.
+- The compressor does not come on.

 To troubleshoot the capacitors, you can follow these steps:

 - Shut off the AC power at the circuit breaker.

 - Locate the capacitors.
 They are usually in a compartment on the exterior AC unit.